 For those who believe the Gospel, salvation is a free gift, but like any gift it must be received before we can benefit from it (Rom.
 3.23, Eph.
 2.8-9).
 And we receive it by faith, by confessing our sin and surrendering our lives to Him and His Lordship (Gal.
 2.20; Rom.
 10.9-13; Eph.
 2.8-9).

-So if Jesus paid the price for all of our sins, does that mean that we are free to live any way we choose?
+So if Jesus paid the price for all of our sins, does that mean we’re free to live any way we choose?
 The simple answer is “no.” Romans 6.1-2: